-Codes of practice, known as approved codes of practice (ACoPs), are for guidance and are officially approved in accordance with the parent act.
-ACoPs may be taken into consideration by courts and tribunals in situations where, for example, they provide a clear model of what someone should have done to comply with the legislation.
+Codes of practice, known as ACOPs, are for guidance and are officially approved in accordance with the parent act.
+ACOPs may be taken into consideration by courts and tribunals in situations where, for example, they provide a clear model of what someone should have done to comply with the legislation.
 They are not enforceable in law.